Godot Tutorials is not sponsored by or affiliated with the Godot game engine.

 The main aspect of what makes the unknown unique is that it begs these questions:

-By the way, the idea of being the same person after a rebirth is a core element of the game Nier:Automata, and I believe it to be a unique game in that regard.
+By the way, the idea of being the same person after a rebirth is a core element of the game Nier:Automata,

 First and foremost, I want to say that the evolution of fantasy is complex, and this is my attempt at condensing it into a single episode.